szabgab/rust.code-maven.com/books/rust-programming/src/rust/introduction/why-rust.md

 # Why Rust?

-* The main web site of the [Rust the language](https://www.rust-lang.org/) points out 3:
+The main web site of the [Rust the language](https://www.rust-lang.org/) lists 3 main topics:

 * Performance
 * Reliability